pursuit-curriculum/unit-front-end-web-development/request-response-cycle-api-postman/readme.md

 ## How does the internet work?

 Your browser (a client) makes a request to a server whenever you click on a link or go to a website.
 For example, when you click on a link to load this webpage, your browser makes a request to GitHub.
-Then GitHub's servers received your request and responded with the data required to render this view.
+Then GitHub's servers receive your request and respond with the data required to render this view.

 This, in a nutshell, is the request-response cycle.
 It is a pattern where one program asks another program for some data.
 If the second program responds, the process is complete.
 To better understand how the request-response cycle relates to how the Internet works, it's helpful to learn about some of the different pieces of architecture that make up the Internet.